flaviostutz/common-targets/README.md

 - examples:
   - "build-dev" - prepares a build for STAGE=dev
   - "test-smoke" - performs unit tests only on a few important files
+  - "start-debugger" - opens a visual debugger on the browser

 ### Use of Makefiles